JGh0stSecOps/zsh-htb-function/README.md

 # Hack The Box zsh function
 If you've interacted with the Hack The Box platform, you may find yourself accumulating a number of `ovpn` files.
 It can be slightly annoying to work with these and track which IP address belongs to which tunnel if you are utilizing more than one address.
-Additionally, if you work across platforms each platform (lab, academy, ctf) may have it's own `ovpn` file.
+Additionally, if you work across platforms each platform (lab, academy, ctf) may have it' own `ovpn` file.

 Copy the contents of `zsh-function` into your `~/.zshrc` and run `source ~/.zshrc`